 Younger children and beginners have three easier level parks with smaller jumps and rails to enjoy on the “Escargot” green slope.
 For freeriders there’s lots of great terrain and, with more than half the lifts chairs, it’s easy to reach most of the terrain without needing to take a drag.

 There are 10km of cross country trails in Valloire itself on the Verney Plateau, with easy to medium runs.
-However these are part of a larger Nordic trails network in the wider area with a variety of run lengths from two to 20km long although some of these are only-open mid winter when snow conditions are optimal.
+However these are part of a larger Nordic trails network in the wider area with a variety of run lengths from 2km to 20km long, although some of these are only open mid-winter when snow conditions are optimal.
 The more advanced terrain is largely up on the Balcon de Valloire.